victor-yon/pytorch-lightning-boilerplate/README.md

 A template to quickly set up a deep learning project with the library PyTorch and the framework Lightning.

-Lightning authors claim that their framework replaces a boilerplate, but I believe that a boilerplate still allows to save time and helps to maintain good practices.
+Lightning authors claim that their framework replaces a boilerplate, but I believe that a boilerplate still allows saving time and helps to maintain good practices.

-This template integrate these features:
+This template integrates the following features:

 * Interchangeable models and datasets (using standard [Lightning modules](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html))
 * Configuration file to change and keep track of most of the meta-parameters (using [Lightning CLI](https://pytorch-lightning.readthedocs.io/en/stable/common/hyperparameters.html))